Discover our equestrian buckles department

 - Fold the leather in half again, tap the fold with a mallet and insert the ring into the fold.

-If your leather is not of very good quality, remember to moisten the curvature of the leather before folding it, to prevent the grain of the leather from cracking.
+If your leather is not of very good quality, remember to moisten the curve of the leather before folding it, to prevent the grain of the leather from cracking.
+Sew, starting at the ring and following the stitching line.

-6. THE NOZZLE AND THE 2 UPRIGHTS
+6. THE NOSEBAND AND THE 2 UPRIGHTS

 - Also cut out a rectangle of 26 cm x 10 cm and 2 others of 14.5 cm x 6 cm

-7. THE UNDERBEARD
+7. THE UNDER-BEARD

-FL = 31
+LF = 31

-LC = 31 + 6 cm back + 1 cm to cover the square = 38 cm.
+LC = 31 + 6 cm return + 1 cm to cover the square = 38 cm.

 Trace the seam line.